ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A legal contract that defines the general terms and conditions governing the entire scope of products commercially exchanged between the parties to the agreement.

-**Material Impact**
+**Material Impact:**

 In the context of certain requirements, such as [**[R96]**](#r96), something that causes the underlying business requirements of the BPI not to be met.
 For example in some deployment situations, a 5-second delay can cause transactions to fail or introduce instability to the system, while in other circumstances a 5-minute delay in processing makes no difference to the system as a whole.

 **Non-Repudiable:**